perl-net-saml2/perl-Crypt-OpenSSL-ConfiguredAPI/README.md

 ## get\_configured\_api()

-Returns the value of the OPENSSL\_CONFIGURED\_API if it is defined or undef if it is undefined
+Returns the value of the OPENSSL\_CONFIGURED\_API if it is defined or 0 if it is undefined

 Arguments: